lucavalente93/lucavalente93/README.md

 👋 Hi, I’m @lucavalente93 (Luca Valente).
-I'm a 24-year-old Brazilian studying Computer Science in college.
+I'm a 24-year-old Brazilian studying S.E. in college.

 👀 I’m interested in learning programming and documenting my progress as part of a visible portfolio.
 My next goal is to get employed and gain practical experience.